axelburks/openconnect-proxy/README.md

 See the [openconnect documentation](https://www.infradead.org/openconnect/manual.html) for available options.

-Either set the password in the `.env` file or leave the variable `OPENCONNECT_PASSWORD` unset, so you get prompted when starting up the container.
+Either set the password in the `env` file or leave the variable `OPENCONNECT_PASSWORD` unset, so you get prompted when starting up the container.

 Optionally set a multi factor authentication code: